freenas/freenas-docs/userguide/tasks.rst

 used for backups, mirroring data on multiple systems, or for copying files between systems.

-To configure rsync, you need to configure both ends of the connection:
+Both ends of an rsync connection must be configured:

 * **the rsync server:** this system pulls (receives) the data.
 This system is referred to as *PULL* in the configuration examples.